We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - If you’re dealing with dryness.
 “Warming” lubricants may not help, as they contain glycerin and can dry quickly.
-Long-lasting silicone lubes are your best bet.
+Long-lasting silicone lubricants are your best bet.

 - If you’re prone to yeast infections.
-Stay away from lubes with glycerin.
+Stay away from lubricants with glycerin.
 The compound can irritate your vagina and kill good bacteria, triggering an infection.

 - If you’re going to use a condom.
 Avoid oil-based lubricants at all costs.
-Nothing destroys a latex condom quicker than oil-based lube.
+Nothing destroys a latex condom quicker than oil-based lubricant.

 - If you’re going to use a sex toy.
-Stick with a water-based lube.
-If your sex toy is made of silicone, silicone-based lube can break down a toy’s rubber over time.
+Stick with a water-based lubricant.
+If your sex toy is made of silicone, silicone-based lubricants can break down a toy’s rubber over time.

 - If you’re going to play in the shower.
-Opt for a silicone-based lube.
+Opt fora silicone-based lubricant.
 Water-based products will rinse off as soon as you’re under the showerhead.

-You should also limit your use of lube with fragrance or flavoring.
+You should also limit your use of lubricant with fragrance or flavoring.
 These chemicals may cause irritation.

-Some ingredients are guaranteed to result in inflammation or irritation and should be avoided entirely.
+Some ingredients in lubrications are more likely to result in inflammation or irritation and should be avoided by those who are sensitive.
 These ingredients include: